DETAILED ACTION

 Regarding Claim 20, Ai discloses the method according to claim 12, wherein the second DCI (Examiner notes use of alternative language within the claim.
 Examiner notes there is no contextual distinction between a first DCI and second DCI, nor is there any contextual distinction between a first RNTI and a second RNTI.
 However, Ai does disclose that multiple DCIs may be repeatedly sent in at least [0392].
 And in [0408-0411], different RNTI may be scrambled with the DCI to designate different types of multicast information.) is further used to indicate at least one of the following:

-turning Off or On HARQ feedback of the Multicast service and/or broadcast service (alternative or dispositive limitation);
+turning Off or On HARQ feedback of the at least one multicast service set or broadcast service set (alternative or dispositive limitation);

-turning On or Off CSI feedback of the Multicast service and/or broadcast service (alternative or dispositive limitation);
+turning On or Off CSI feedback of the at least one multicast service set or broadcast service set (alternative or dispositive limitation);

 Claim 75, directed to an apparatus embodiment of claim 1, recites similar features as claim 1 (in hybrid form) and is therefore rejected upon the same grounds as claim 1.
 Please see above rejection of claim 1.
 Ai discloses a network side device comprising at least a memory, processor, and program in at least Figure 11 and claim 23.